ray-project/ray/doc/source/api.rst

 object IDs and returns when a subset of them are available.
 By default it blocks until a single object is available, but the ``num_returns`` value can be specified to wait for a different number.
-If a ``timeout`` argument is passed in, it will block for at most that many milliseconds.
+If a ``timeout`` argument is passed in, it will block for at most that many milliseconds and may return a list with fewer than ``num_returns`` elements.

 The ``ray.wait`` function returns two lists.
-The first list is a list of object IDs of available objects (of length at most ``num_returns``), and the second list is a list of the remaining object IDs, so the concatenation of these two lists is equal to the list passed in to ``ray.wait`` (up to ordering).
+The first list is a list of object IDs of available objects (of length at most ``num_returns``), and the second list is a list of the remaining object IDs, so the combination of these two lists is equal to the list passed in to ``ray.wait`` (up to ordering).

 .. code-block:: python